GayathriR12/Sign_Language_Detection/README.md

 # Sign_Language_Detection
-This project is used to process a video depicting a word in sign language and gives the translation in any preferred language.
+This project is used to process a video depicting a word in sign language and gives the translation into one's regional language.

 ASL_alphabet_recognition.py:
 Train the model to recognise sign language alphabets using Convolutional Neural Network(CNN).